 Harold's son, Jerry, graduated from Kansas State University in 1963 with a B.S. in Nuclear Engineering and the Massachusetts Institute of Technology in 1966 with an M.S. in Industrial Management, and worked in finance until joining the family business in 1979.
 During his tenure with Boettcher Supply, the company faced new challenges as the traditional supplier market began to change.

 Boettcher Supply prospers today because the Beloit community afforded a hard working young stranger an opportunity.
-The small business began by Harold Boettcher in 1937 still thrives (going on 80 years) because it is committed to its community, its employees and the belief that any situation is an opportunity if you allow it.
+The small business began by Harold Boettcher in 1937 still thrives 86 years later because it is committed to its community, its employees and the belief that any situation is an opportunity if you allow it.
 The Boettcher name has become synonymous with quality and the company continues to focus on the future, always looking to expand into new avenues to better serve their valued customers.

 At the 50th anniversary celebration of the founding of Boettcher businesses in November of 1987, Zelma and Harold Boettcher (front) are pictured with long-time employees, Deanna Meier, son Jerry Boettcher, and Larry Golladay.
 Meier and Golladay had worked for Boettcher Supply since 1959.